MoeKhaweja/tatawwu3/README.md

 <!-- Prompt Engineering -->
 <img src="./readme/title7.svg"/>

-### Mastering AI Interaction: Unveiling the Power of Prompt Engineering:

-- This project uses advanced prompt engineering techniques to optimize the interaction with natural language processing models.
-By skillfully crafting input instructions, we tailor the behavior of the models to achieve precise and efficient language understanding and generation for various tasks and preferences.
 - Prompt engineering (with Google Generative AI) was used to generate a user biograpghy based on his resume, extract and return user skills and academic history.

 #### Example: